pellepelster/solidblocks/doc/content/hetzner/rds/_index.md

 Based on the [RDS PostgreSQL]({{%relref "rds/_index.md" %}}) docker image this Terraform module provides a ready to use PostgreSQL server that is backed up to a S3 compatible object store.

-The module supports two backup methods either local storage (Hetzner cloud Volume) or a S3 compatible object store.
+The module supports two backup methods either local storage (Hetzner Cloud Volume) or a S3 compatible object store.
 To avoid data loss it is not possible to run the database without one of the backup methods enabled.

 ## Design Goals